tigergraph/ecosys/README.md

 | 1.0.0 | 2.2.4+ | 1.8 | Rest++ |

 ## Minimum viable snippet
 Parameters are passed as properties when creating a connection, such as token and graph name.
 Once REST++ authentication is enabled, a token must be specified.
-Graph name is required when multi-graph is enabled.
+Graph name is required when MultiGraph is enabled.

 You may specify IP address and port as needed.
 Please change 'http' to 'https' when SSL is enabled.